faister/connectedfactory/README.md

 # Under the hood of an Azure IoT Suite Connected Factory pre-configured solution
-This is a step-by-step walkthrough of the Azure IoT Suite Connected Factory pre-configured solution allowing you to take a look at the services deployed under the hood.
+This is a step-by-step walkthrough of the Azure IoT Suite Connected Factory pre-configured solution (PCS) allowing you to take a look at the services deployed under the hood.

 ## Getting Started